 I was finally able to expand my exercise in a significant way when I incorporated rests into my walks.
 In retrospect, I am surprised that it took me so long to recognize that rests could help my exercise endurance, given my use of daily rests at home.
 As explained in Chapter 9, I believe that scheduled rests were perhaps the single most important thing I did to aid my recovery.

 I discovered how I could apply rest to exercise when I went walking one day with another CFS patient, a person who had a more severe case than mine.
 She stopped frequently, about once every five minutes.
 I noticed that I wasn't at all tired at the end of our hour-long walk, and asked myself whether I might be able to extend the length of my walks by incorporating rest into them.

 So I tried an experiment.
-The next day I walked for 20 minutes, then sat on a bench for a 20 minutes, then walked some more.
-It worked!
+The next day I walked for 20 minutes, then sat on a bench for a 20 minutes, then walked another 20 minutes with no increase in symptoms.
+What a revelation!
 I was able to walk significantly farther than before by including a long rest in the middle.
 This was a big psychological breakthrough, as it opened the possibility of longer walks without increases in symptoms.
 I was able to extend gradually the distance I could walk, as long as I alternated periods of walking with equally long periods of rest.
 Planned rests during exercise also enabled me to begin walking again in areas with uphill stretches.